whiteblock/gossipsub-testing/README.md

 ### Phase 2: Test Series

-Phase 2 consists of multiple series of tests to focus on discovering any issues with the testing framework and libp2p implementation by stress-testing the software with different variables.
+Phase 2 consisted of several test series  to discover any issues with both the testing framework and the Libp2p implementation by stress-testing the protocol under various network impairments.
+The tables below describe the test series and test cases.

 | Topology Test | Series 1a | Series 1b | Series 1c | Series 1d |
 | -------- | ------ | ------ | ------ | ------ |